 This cake comes together really easily!
 Just be sure to follow the steps exactly as stated.

-Next add in your eggs one by one, mixing well in between each addition.
+Next add in eggs one by one, mixing well in between each addition.
 Eggs add structure and moisture to our cake.

 It’s important to do this step by hand as this will prevent us from overmixing our batter and developing too much gluten.
 Gluten is what gives bread great structure, and although we want SOME structure for cakes, we don’t want too much otherwise it’ll make our cake tough and dense.